Probiotics for Horses: Gut Health, Digestion, and Performance

 Why is my horse not gaining weight despite eating well?

-This may be related to poor feed efficiency, where digestion and nutrient utilization are not functioning optimally.
+This is often related to poor feed efficiency, where digestion and nutrient utilization are not functioning optimally.

 What causes poor feed efficiency in horses?